bhauman/bhauman.github.com/drafts/housing-bubble.md

 <img src="/assets/images/dome/self_strut_patent.png" />
 </p>

-The idea is really different than what we normally think of when we see geodesic domes.
+The plydome is a considerable departure from normal geodesic construction methods.
 There is no frame.
 The skin is the frame!
 No complex hubs and strutting needed.
 No need to fabricate a gazzilion triangles and struts.

-The amazing idea behind the plydome is that by using the built in strength of sheeting material under flex tension we get a frame and an enclosing envelope in one material.
+The amazing idea behind the plydome is that by using the built in strength of the sheeting material under flex tension we get a frame and an enclosing envelope in one material.
 This drastically simplifies the fabrication and building of a dome.
 It reduces the part count by a very large factor.
 One sheet of plywood replaces 7 struts, a couple of hubs and two plywood triangles and a lot of joining hardware.
-You are dividing the total parts needed by a factor of 10 at least.
-That is a non trivial improvement.
-So if you needed 1000 parts before, you now only need 100.
+You are dividing the total parts needed by a factor of 7.
+That is a remarkable improvement.
+So if you needed 700 parts before, you now only need 100.

 ## Frameless Synergy